LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D1-Intro.md

     - 8 hours in class
     - 4 hours outside of class

-- Everyone needs a client (web dev) and testers (just testers for game dev).
+- Everyone needs a client (web dev) and testers.